My Dog is a “Killer-machine”? I can’t bring it with me to Florida?

 The average hospital bill of non-fatal attacks is somewhat around $20,000.
 That amount indicates that the outcome of such an event is often more than a few scratches.

 The average rate of „murders“ by dogs in the US is about 30 – 35 victims per year, which is really not too bad, but many people are still scared when they unexpectedly look into the eyes of a Mastiff or Pitbull.

 Now, the question often asked is: Can I move to Florida with my good behaving dog?
 Are Pit Bulls generally prohibited in Florida?
 Read more about pet-friendly communities in Venice and Sarasota.

 The answer is: No!
-They are not.
-There are only one out of 67 counties in Florida, that bans Pit Bulls…and the winner is… Miami-Dade County.
-In 1990, Florida legislator banned any municipality from passing legislation that targets a particular breed.
+They are not banned.
+There is only one county in Florida, out of 67, that bans Pit Bulls…and the winner is… Miami-Dade County.
+In 1990, Florida legislator prohibited any municipality from passing legislation that targets a particular breed.
 But such a ban was already established in Miami-Dade in 1989.
-Therefore, the law was already grandfathered in.
-So, Miami-Dade is out of the question if you want to bring your baby.
+Therefore, the law was already grandfathered in, and they kept it.
+So, Miami-Dade is out of the picture if you want to bring your “baby” to Florida.

 Now, what about the other counties?